 3. There is no need for discovery of internal documents regarding coverage and of insurance company conduct.

-One of the blessings that I am grateful for is having met with and shared information and ideas with bright and hardworking attorneys working to help businesses similarly situated in litigation in this battle seeking coverage against their own insurance companies.
-Now, if we can only get a breakthrough on this discovery of the internal documents with the Insurance Services Office….
+One of the blessings that I’m grateful for is having met with and shared information and ideas with bright and hardworking attorneys working to help businesses similarly situated in litigation in this battle seeking coverage against their own insurance companies.

 Thought For The Day